awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 You can view the status of the stack in the AWS CloudFormation console in the **Status** column.
 You should receive an `UPDATE_COMPLETE` status after a few minutes.

-If you encounter any issues during the upgrade process, please refer to the [troubleshooting page][troubleshooting].

 ### Upgrade the pipeline of project

 1. Log in to the web console of the solution.